-Many agency owners I talk to like the idea of offering apps to their clients, but they just don’t know where to start.
+Many freelancers and agency owners I talk to like the idea of offering apps to their clients, but they just don’t know where to start.

 For an agency, part of the problem is lack of experience building apps, and the other part is they don’t know how much to charge.
 There is this fear that they will get into something over their heads, and lose money.